 From the 70’s to the end of the century, Colombia was the setting of an all-out brawl between a wildly corrupt government, a cut-throat communist militia, a far right private militia, and a certain drug lord who, in this article at least, shall remain nameless (we’ll get to that later).
 Presidents were shot, bombs were set off in schools, and the rich and influential were kidnapped on the daily.
 In the early 90s, Medellin, Colombia’s third biggest city, was the murder capital of the world.

 But when I first came to Colombia in 2015, it was like I’d been transported to upside down world.
 It was so… normal.
 The streets were tranquil, the people were friendly, and the only bangs I heard were from the speakers playing reggaeton at an inadvisable volume.
-It quickly became my favourite country in the world.
+As a solo backpacker, there are endless things to do in Colombia, and it quickly became my favourite country in the world.

-Such were the depths of my love for Colombia that I’ve come back four years later, and have settled down in Medellin for a couple of months.
+Such were the depths of my love for the country that I created a bomb Colombia itinerary, came back four years later, and have settled down in Medellin.
 Yes, that Medellin.
 And despite being well aware of my previous (positive) experience here, my mum still had the same reaction when I announced my plans to return.
 “Oh Michael, you don’t have to, do you?”
 Thankfully, this time I was prepared.

 “Listen here, Speed,” I said (yes, my mum’s name is Speed.
 No, it’s not because of methamphetamines).
-“Let me lay down 11 facts that prove that Colombia is clean, cool, and totally safe.”
+“Let me lay down 11 facts that prove that Colombia is safe, clean, and totally cool.”
 Here’s what I said:

 As of 2016, Colombia is officially at peace

-“He built 390 houses to try to buy votes from the poor for his run at presidency.
+“He built 390 houses (Barrio Pablo Escobarto) try to buy votes from the poor for his run at presidency.
 Meanwhile, his organisation killed 110,000 people.
 How many houses should he have built to make those deaths OK?”